samdturner/PartnerSaver/README.md

 ## Technical Highlights
-- Implemented actions creators that used axios, a promise based HTTP client.
+- Implemented action creators using axios, a promise based HTTP client.
 This allowed me to chain success / error functions together while keeping the code readable and maintainable
 - Configured webpack's css-loader to enable locally scoped css by default.
 This configuration solves css problems that occur at scale: 1) Global collisions; 2) Overqualified Selectors; 3) Dead Code Elimination; 4) Non-deterministic resolution
 - Implemented the KMP substring search algorithm to increase efficiency of searching for notes
 - Used the react development pattern of container components and view components in order to separate concerns of logic and view.